h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_31_explanation_population.md

 For applications of multivariate Gaussian classification with MAP estimation and unequal prior probabilities, see [[L2_7_27_explanation]].
 This example extends the concepts covered here by focusing on real-time classification systems and precomputation strategies for efficient implementation.

 For a case with non-singular covariance matrices that results in quadratic decision boundaries, see [[L2_7_28_explanation]].
 This extension demonstrates how having different covariance structures between classes affects the classification process and the geometry of the decision boundaries.

+For another example of flower species classification using multivariate Gaussian distributions, see [[L2_1_34_explanation]].
+This example explores the effect of different covariance structures between classes and compares Euclidean distance and Mahalanobis distance approaches in classification.